pc2/sus-compiler/README.md

 For fixed-length timelines, this was already explored in Filament.
 We extend that to full timeline length.

 Below is an example of a 2-wide blur filter.
 Its interface is described in the first part, and its run timeline shown on the timeline section.
 It takes a stream of indeterminate length.
 The first element is eaten without producing a result, and for all subsequent elements it outputs a result.
-(Note the difference between the '#' "timeline step" operator and the '@' "pipeline step" operator.
+(Note the difference between the '#' "timeline step" operator and the 'reg' "pipeline step" operator.
 This module takes a stream of length N, and outputs the first element of a stream of length (N-1) 2 clock cycles later.
 ```
 pipeline blur : i32 a -> i32 result : timeline (a -> /) .. (a -> r)* {
   state prev = a;
   #
   loop {
-    result = @(a + prev) / 2;
+    reg result = (a + prev) / 2;
     prev = a;
     #
   }